951 204 783 | WA +34 636 921 236 reservations@aloratur.com

-La pitaya, also known as dragon fruit, is an exotic fruit found in several varieties, mainly differentiated by the color of its pulp and peel.
-Here I explain the most common types of pitayas according to their color, characteristics and the benefits associated with each one.
+La pitayaThe pitaya, also known as dragon fruit, is an exotic fruit that comes in several varieties, mainly differentiated by the color of its pulp and peel.
+Here I explain the most common types of pitayas according to their color, characteristics, and the benefits associated with each.

 1. White Fleshed Pitaya (Hylocereus undatus)